 The Smart Thinkers.
 Here, almonds are considered brain food for kids and play a key role in traditional sweets known as mithai.
 Almonds are also a common gift during the festival of Diwali.

 The Health Nuts.
 Ancient Greek medical texts are among the oldest to discuss the use of almonds, and today they've remained an integral part of the health-focused Mediterranean lifestyle.

 The Candy-Coated Gifters.
 Italians started the tradition of giving Jordan almonds as wedding favors, and now they use them to mark other milestones too: red for graduations, green for engagements, blue for a baby boy and pink for a baby girl.

 The Sweet Treaters.
-Almonds are used in French patisserie treats such as macaroons, marzipan and almond-cream-filled puff pastries called galette des rois (the cake of the kings) enjoyed on the Feast of the Epiphany.
+Almonds are used in French patisserie treats such as macaroons, almond marzipan and almond-cream-filled puff pastries called galette des rois (the cake of the kings) enjoyed on the Feast of the Epiphany.